 In 2011, we purchased a 2nd generation controller, 1.2 GHz Data and voice module.
 With the new purchase, we were able to finally install the 2M module.

 The KC9LKZ is a fully functional system with a gateway.
 We hope that you enjoy the system and join in on the various D-STAR nets that take place.
+To register please follow this link to the KC9LKZ Registration page.
+View our DPlus gateway.

 On March 16, 2014, the Milwaukee Area Digital Operators Group (MADOG) and the Milwaukee Radio Amateurs’ Club (MRAC) partnered together to demo the Yaesu “System Fusion” repeater.